Pelvic Health - What Is This Buzz All About?

 Picture this.

 Imagine a hammock.
-This hammock is hanging from 4 corners.
+This hammock is hanging from 4 corners (like the shape of a diamond).

 Side corners: If you are able and okay doing so, you can take your hand and put it under your butt while you sit down, feel for the bony part under each butt cheek.
-These are your sitz bones.
+These are your sitz bones and where the sides of the pelvic floor attach.

-Back corner: Find your buttcrack and the bony piece in the center, this is your tailbone.
+Back corner: Find your butt crack and the bony piece in the center, this is your tailbone.
+This is where the back of the pelvic floor attaches.

 All in between these corners lay this hammock that is your pelvic floor.